Global RMHC History

 The first Ronald McDonald House in St. Louis opened in July of 1981 with seed money from local McDonald’s Owner/Operators and support from corporations, organizations, individuals and foundations.
 The original House on West Pine Blvd. underwent two expansions over the years, increasing the number of bedrooms to 20.
 In April of 1996, a second House on Park Avenue was opened, and in 2003, eight apartments were made available for long-term stays.
 Then, in 2010, a third Ronald McDonald House, and the 300th in the world was built to serve West County hospitals.
 Together, these facilities can provide lodging to 59 families each night.

 To better serve the needs of both local and out-of-town families, we opened our first Ronald McDonald Family Room at St. John’s Mercy Medical Center (now Mercy Children’s Hospital) in 2005.
 The second Family Room was opened in St. Louis Children’s Hospital third floor in 2007.
 Soon after, in 2008, our third Family Room opened in SSM Health Cardinal Glennon Children’s Hospital.
-Our most recent Family Room opened in the new Tower at St. Louis Children’s Hosptial in the Spring of 2018.
-Combined these four Family Rooms provide comfort and care to over 13,000 families – with over 93,000 visits.
-You can download and print our Visual History for more information.
+Combined these Family Rooms provide comfort and care to over 12,000 families – with over 93,000 visits.

 Since we first opened our doors in 1981, more than 40,000 families have found comfort, care and a home-away-from-home at the St. Louis-area Ronald McDonald Houses.